-Andrew Hoyne is an international leader in brand creation, author of The Place Economy and the creative force behind his eponymous award-winning agency.
+Andrew Hoyne is an international leader in brand creation, author of The Place Economy and the creative force behind his eponymous award-winning agency, Hoyne.
 Since its inception 27 years ago, Hoyne has grown to become Australia’s foremost property, brand and marketing specialists.
 Having worked with renowned brands like Starbucks, Pure Blonde and Nike, Andrew is a regular speaker at global industry events and recently shared his valuable insights at SXSW in Austin, Texas.

 Tell us the story of Hoyne – how did you evolve from a generalist design agency to such a specialist agency?

 Having worked in branding for 27 years, I’ve created identities for towns, precincts and places.
 As Australia is a home obsessed nation, this inevitably led to working in property development also.
-This lead to a deeper interest and passion for understanding great places from around the world and what makes successful communities.
+This led to a deeper interest and passion for understanding great places from around the world and what makes successful communities.

 So Hoyne evolved to making suggestions to clients beyond the branding – and we started contributing ideas about the makeup or content of places.
 This experience covers everything from curating F&B (food and beverage), presenting ideas at board meetings with some of the country’s leading firms, working with architects on overarching themes, and even driving around small towns asking residents what they’d wish for if they could design their own community.
 My love of travel informs the big ideas for our clients and the project work creates travel opportunities to visit great cities like Dublin – so it’s a win win.

 Today we work with major Australian and international asset owners, developers and local councils to develop the blueprint that shapes and guides the development of a place or precinct, using a process that we call Place VisioningTM.
 Resolving this early is fundamental to successfully identifying anchors and establishing the ‘magnets’ that will attract people to a place or precinct.
-With it we create recognisable landmarks and destinations across Australia and South East Asia for everything from residential towers to cities.
+With it we create recognisable landmarks and destinations across Australia and South East Asia for everything from residential towns to cities.

 What are the first steps in establishing thought leadership in an organisation?